laxminarayanan-art/testgithubactions/README.md

-This is a Python apps
+This is a Python app